HydroModPy/HydroModPy/docs/source/theory/boussinesq.rst

 The Boussinesq route is not a MODFLOW wrapper.
 It is a HydroModPy-native finite-volume shallow-groundwater formulation on triangular runtime meshes.

+The shallow-groundwater equation solved here descends from the seminal works of :cite:`boussinesq1877` and :cite:`boussinesq1904`, which build on the Dupuit assumptions :cite:`dupuit1863`.
+A modern textbook treatment can be found in :cite:`brutsaert2005`.
+See :doc:`bibliography` for the full list of cited references.

 Current Scope
 -------------